Tepid U.S. Jobs Report Adds To Economic Jitters

 Manufacturers added just 3,000 jobs.

-The jobs total would have been lower without the addition of 34,000 government jobs.
+The jobs total would have been lower without the addition of 25,000 temporary census jobs.
 Job gains for the two previous months were revised downward by a total of 20,000.

 The report will be studied closely by forecasters, trying to gauge the strength of the U.S. economy, which has been sending mixed signals in recent days.